apache/apisix-website/website/blog/2022/03/05/apisix-integration-eureka-service-discovery.md

 ### Diagnostic Tools

 In microservice systems, unexpected forwarding problems are often encountered.
-The reasons for these problems may come from various links in service discovery, such as: client registration exception, registration center data exception, gateway reading registration data exception, etc. etc., diagnostic tools that can be used in the link when an anomaly occurs will be particularly important.
+The reasons for these problems may come from various links in service discovery, such as: client registration exception, registration center data exception, gateway reading registration data exception, etc., diagnostic tools that can be used in the link when an anomaly occurs will be particularly important.

-Therefore, APISIX provides a diagnostic interface in the Service Discovery plug-in, which can easily query the list of services currently being used by the gateway.
+Therefore, APISIX provides a diagnostic interface in the Service Discovery plugin, which can easily query the list of services currently being used by the gateway.
 Combined with the console of the registry, we can quickly diagnose the link from the gateway to the registry.

 The diagnostic interface is exposed on port `9090` of the loopback interface by default, and the access method is `GET /v1/discovery/{discovery_type}/dump`, for example: